AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 >
 >The first scenario would end up with storing all the necessary information in a data store together with the current timestamp.
 The second scenario would periodically check the data store for records with a timestamp older than the intended delay, retrieve the records, finalize the processing of the data and remove the records from the data store.
 >
->For more information on data stores, see [Data Stores](../../workfront-fusion/modules/data-stores.md).
+>For more information on data stores, see [Data Stores in Adobe Workfront Fusion](../../workfront-fusion/modules/data-stores.md).
 >
 >For more information on specific data store modules, see [Data store modules](../../workfront-fusion/apps-and-their-modules/data-store-modules.md).